-With this in mind the points below highlight simple but effective tips and methods to staying safe whilst online shopping.
+With this in mind the points below highlight simple but effective tips and methods of staying safe whilst online shopping.

 E currency allows you to stay private when you are using your money online.
 Such an e currency service is provided by Ukash, which allows you to be safe online.
 To use Ukash e currency you don’t need to provide your financial details, all you require is cash.
 It is very safe and simple, if you want a Ukash voucher for £20 you simply hand over £20 in cash.